-2. Fort Wilderness is a natural setting, and as such there are wild animals on the grounds.
-One night we awoke to find that an opossum had crawled under the side of our tent and was rummaging around.
-The Fort's squirrels are notorious thief, too.
-On the flip side, watching baby turkeys meander and hearing the birds sing in the morning is very cool.

-3. Camping out you are exposed to the weather.
+3. You are exposed to the weather.
 We were fortunate that it did not rain while we were there at the end of November, but it did get down to 40° one night.
 We had brought an electric heater, which worked well for us.

 4. Since you will need to use the comfort stations for the restroom and shower, you may need to wait if they are full.
 We did not have any problems with this, but it can happen.

-The owners of the page rewrote this as: